github-innersource/innersource-ready-report/README.md

 # Innersource-Ready-Report

-A GitHub App to prepare your Project for Innersource registration, based on company requirements.
+A GitHub App to prepare your Project for Innersource registration, based on configured requirements.

 It produces an `Innersource Ready Report`, which will be added as a `Repo Issue` and a `JSON formatted report` will be send to a persistent storage (configurable).